+Financial assets

-Financial consta Financial link liting Financial assets Financial liabilities no early repayment or impairment is no early repayment is recognised recognised for fixed term investments the carrying Estimated ranges of discount rates for amount of assets is assumed to be the liabilities at 31 March 2016 were of 1.33% to approximate to fair value, and the contractual 3.32% for loans from the PWLB and the interest rate is taken to be the discount rate, Market, and applied with reference to the which ranged between 0.25% and 1.05%. number of years outstanding to the maturity Accrued interest has been included to the date. nominal amount in order to determine the fair value.
-These have been categorised as loans and receivables the fair value of trade and other receivables The fair values for financial liabilities (PWLB is taken to be the invoiced or billed amount. debt and market debt) have been determined by reference to the PWLB redemption rules the fair value of available-for-sale and prevailing PWLB new loan rates as at investments that comprise various types of each Balance Sheet date, and include investment bonds have been valued at the accrued interest.
-The fair values for nonmid-market price as quoted on 31 March PWLB debt have been calculated by way of 2016 and subsequently adjusted accordingly. valuing the embedded Swap option and Accrued interest has also been taken into includes accrued interest. consideration using the amortisation method. , 1
+- no early repayment or impairment is recognised - for fixed term investments the carrying amount of assets is assumed to be the approximate to fair value, and the contractual interest rate is taken to be the discount rate, which ranged between 0.25% and 1.05%.
+Accrued interest has been included to the nominal amount in order to determine the fair value.
+These have been categorised as loans and receivables - the fair value of trade and other receivables is taken to be the invoiced or billed amount. - the fair value of available-for-sale investments that comprise various types of investment bonds have been valued at the mid-market price as quoted on 31 March 2016 and subsequently adjusted accordingly.
+Accrued interest has also been taken into consideration using the amortisation method.